Look to the Future

 Audi Q4 e-tron

 Two electric motors power the front and rear axles of Q4 e-tron, with a total system output of 302 horsepower.
 The rear motor produces 201 horsepower and the front motor 101 horses, allowing Q4 e-tron to accelerate from zero to 62 mph in 6.3 seconds.
 Top speed is electronically limited to 112 mph.
 The 82 kWh battery is positioned in the underbody between the axles and can be charged to 80 percent capacity in a little more than 30 minutes.
 There is no mechanical link between the axles, but an electronic control system distributes torque to both axles for quattro all-wheel drive.
-Torque is generally delivered with a rear-wheel bias, but the system can apply more torque to the front axle as need.
+Torque is generally delivered with a rear-wheel bias, but the system can apply more torque to the front axle as needed.

 Bentley EXP 100 GT — Pebble Beach Concours